Back to posts

 ORDER BY (timestamp);

-• Custom SDK: Zomato built an SDK to enforce structured logging practices, standardizing top-level fields.
-This helps with consistent log formatting and improves query efficiency.
+• Custom SDK: Zomato built an SDK to enforce structured logging practices, standardizing top-level fields, ensuring consistent log formatting and improving query efficiency.

-Secondary Indexes: They use the TokenBF_v1 Index, which improves query speed by bypassing non-matching data blocks.
-It’s useful for large-scale data scans.
+Secondary Indexes: They use the TokenBF_v1 Index, improving query speed by bypassing non-matching data blocks, useful for large-scale data scans.

-Bloom filters help quickly determine if a query might match a set of records, reducing unnecessary data reads.
-These are probabilistic structures that cut down on I/O operations.
+Bloom filters quickly determine if a query might match a set of records, reducing unnecessary data reads.
+These probabilistic structures cut down on I/O operations.

 sql